 13 potential project locations were visited before deciding upon the Orhei institute, situated around 30 miles from Chisinau, the capital of Moldova.
 Orhei had many existing facilities including sports halls, arts rooms, a swimming pool and large grounds but these were almost never used due to short staffing, especially in the summer months, and there had been no volunteer input in Orhei for five years.
 In 2009, volunteers spent 3 weeks at the orphanage interacting with the children and staff, and piloted some basic interventions that have continued until today, including creative activities and games.

-Today, SKIP Edinburgh’s project is bigger than ever.
-In summer 2013 we have over 50 volunteers going on project across 12 weeks.
-Each wave of volunteers spends 3 weeks in Orhei working on our main interventions of creative play and DPM.
-We are also promoting integration of disabled children in the community by taking the boys on day trips out of the orphanage, helping to address the stigma towards disability in Moldova.
+SKIP Edinburgh’s project became bigger than ever.
+In summer 2013, they sent over 50 volunteers going on project across 12 weeks.
+Each wave of volunteers spent 3 weeks in Orhei working on our main interventions of creative play and DPM.
+They also promoted integration of disabled children in the community by taking the boys on day trips out of the orphanage, helping to address the stigma towards disability in Moldova.

-In Edinburgh, we have a very strong committee of over 20 members, almost all of whom have been on project at least once before.
-In 2012, several committee members organised and carried out an extensive research trip to help assess our input in Orhei over the past 4 years as well as forming links with other bodies and NGOs based in Moldova, and a similar trip will take place in 2014 as we continue to make links with the Orhei community and the institute.
+In 2012, several committee members organised and carried out an extensive research trip to help assess SKIP’s input in Orhei over the past 4 years as well as forming links with other bodies and NGOs based in Moldova, and a similar trip took place in 2014.
+The results of their 2014 research trip was released in the Disability and Health Journal.
+Have a read here: http://dx.doi.org/10.1016/j.dhjo.2017.01.004 As one of the reviewers said: “this research, and more like it, could be helpful in pointing the government towards ways to begin changing attitudes and facilitating the integration of disabled people in communities.”

-We have been working with Hippocrates, a charity supporting families of children with cerebral palsy; Keystone, a charity working towards deinstitutionalisation in Moldova and finding families to care for the boys at Orhei; The Moldovan Social Ministry who are looking to change legislation and attitudes surrounding disability in the country; The Chisinau medical school, where we are looking to arrange for medical students to visit Orhei and learn about disability, an area which is sadly absent from the curriculum at present.
+SKIP Edinburgh worked with Hippocrates, a charity supporting families of children with cerebral palsy; Keystone, a charity working towards deinstitutionalisation in Moldova and finding families to care for the boys at Orhei; The Moldovan Social Ministry who looked to change legislation and attitudes surrounding disability in the country; The Chisinau medical school, where they looked to arrange for medical students to visit Orhei and learn about disability, an area which was sadly absent from the curriculum..

-Moldova is a poor country but one which is becoming increasingly forward thinking and SKIP Edinburgh hopes to continue our input at the Orhei institute as well as empowering the local community and local organisations to make a positive change in the lives of the disabled children who live there.
+Moldova is a poor country but one which is becoming increasingly forward thinking and SKIP Edinburgh contributed through their input at the Orhei institute as well as empowering the local community and local organisations to make a positive change in the lives of the disabled children who lived there.